 - Following extensive close-up concentration

 Contrary to popular belief, a squint can be treated irrespective of age.
-However, the best approach for treating childhood squint may sometimes vary on an individual basis.
-Some squints can be treated with glasses or contact lenses, others with Botox, and some patients need a surgical procedure for a definitive cure.
+However, the best approach for treating childhood squint vary on an individual basis.
+Some squints can be treated with glasses or contact lenses, others with Botox, and some patients need squint surgery for a definitive cure.
 Mr Saurabh Jain will discuss the options with you thoroughly and explain exactly what’s involved before any decisions are made.

 Small incision squint surgery

 In some cases, surgery may be possible to correct a squint.
-You may need squint surgery on one or both eyes.
+You may need a squint opertation on one or both eyes.